Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Threat Model

-In this case, as many vehicles as possible are attacked, without regard to who owns or operates them.
-There may be an alternative attack rationale, such as harming the business of a charging service provider or influencing the local power grid through manipulation of the high power consumption of EVs (and their proposed future use as storage batteries).
-Alternatively, the motivation may simply be spite --- blocking or vandalizing vehicle chargers due to a strong dislike of EV technologies has been documented in countries worldwide. \\
+\ndssparagraph{Widespread Disruption} In this case, as many vehicles as possible are attacked, without regard to who owns or operates them.
+There may be an alternative attack rationale, such as harming the business of a charging service provider or influencing the local power grid through manipulation of the high power consumption of EVs and their proposed future use as bi-directional storage batteries.
+Given the high capacity of today's charging parks, which is expected to increase substantially in the next few years, the attack is an easy and effective way to control multiple megawatts of load.
+It has been shown that maliciously controlled high-power devices can cause instabilities to the grid and are of great concern~\cite{soltan2018blackiot, sayed2022electric}.
+Alternatively, the motivation may simply be spite --- blocking or vandalizing vehicle chargers due to a strong dislike of EV technologies has been documented in countries worldwide.

-We consider an attacker who seeks to conduct their disruption with stealth, speed, and scalability.
+Overall, we consider an attacker who seeks to conduct their disruption with stealth, speed, and scalability.
 The simplest ways to interrupt charging are to operate an emergency cutout switch or to damage the vehicle, cable, or charger.
 However, such approaches require direct access, which is risky for perpetrators and mitigated with physical barriers or surveillance.
 Furthermore, the same process must be repeated for each targeted vehicle or charger, with commensurate repeated risks.

-In contrast, \textsc{Brokenwire} enables an adversary to disrupt charging sessions at scale and from a safe, reasonable distance without interacting directly with the target(s).
+In contrast, \textsc{Brokenwire} enables an adversary to disrupt charging sessions simultaneously at scale and from a safe, reasonable distance without interacting directly with the target(s).
 The attack can be performed from beyond the line of sight of potential CCTV cameras, concealing the attacker's presence.
 In addition, physically-secured charging parks located behind a fence or wall are vulnerable.
 The adversary can either execute the attack in person from a nearby location or deploy a device at the target site and control it remotely.